-I write Web content only for business topics.
+I write web content / blog posts covering business topics.
 I specialize in topics such as small business, online business, start-ups, public relations, social media, freelancing, and marketing.
-I will not write Web content on adult business topics, or subjects related to gambling, hate, or illegal topics, or in any niches that I deem to be morally inappropriate for my business (or with companies otherwise engaged with such subjects – at my own discretion).
-I also don’t write Web content in niches completely unrelated to business.
-These rules also generally apply to blogging jobs.
-The only blogging exception is when I write content designed specifically as linkbait or conversation starters (a business purpose as opposed to a business niche) — these types of blogging gigs are taken on at my discretion.
+I will not write content on adult business topics, or subjects related to gambling, hate, or illegal topics, or in any niches that I deem to be inappropriate or a reputational risk for my business.
+An example of such a company would be an essay writing service provider that helps students cheat by having their essays drafted for them.
+I also don’t write in niches completely unrelated to business.
+For example, I won’t write content about fishing for a niche website.
+But I will write business-oriented copy for companies related to that niche.

-That depends heavily on my schedule and the size of your order.
-I am often booked several weeks to several months in advance, where I cannot take on new clients.
+That depends on my schedule and the size of your order.
+I am often booked several weeks (and sometimes several months) in advance, where I cannot take on new clients immediately.
+That said, my schedule frequently changes as projects are finished earlier than planned or another client has to push back a scheduled project.
+So there’s always a chance I can squeeze your project in before my next official opening.
 Please contact me to learn about my current availability for your project.

-Payments are due 100% up front for most orders, and for every order from a first-time client.
-Exceptions will only be made for long-standing or repeat clients that I’ve worked with for a significant amount of time.
-Larger orders over $1000 (for a project — not for a total of several smaller projects) may be broken down into a 50% payment up front, and the remaining 50% due upon completion.
-If you want to order several smaller pieces totaling over $1000 (such as blog posts), you can order in smaller quantities to control how much you’re paying at any one time.
-Before placing any large orders, I recommend hiring me for a single piece to make sure my style fits your needs.
+Payments are due 100% up front for most one-off project orders, monthly retainers (such as blogging packages), and for every order from a first-time client.
+For clients I have an established relationship with, orders over $2500 (for a project — not for a total of several smaller projects) may be broken down into a 50% payment up front, and the remaining 50% due on delivery.
+If you want to order several smaller pieces totaling over $2500 (such as blog posts), you can order in smaller quantities to control how much you’re paying at any one time.
+Before placing any large orders, like monthly blogging retainers, I recommend hiring me for a single piece to make sure my style fits your needs.

-The default rights granted with my freelance writing services are first worldwide publication rights.
-This means your website or publication will be the first to publish anything written on your request.
+The default rights granted with my content and copywriting rates are first worldwide publication rights for articles appearing in print and exclusive online publication rights for articles appearing on the web.
 But it does not include the copyright (which cannot be transferred from the author without a written contract to that effect, based on U.S. copyright law).

-In the vast majority of cases, first rights are all you need, and that’s what my advertised rates cover.
-As an example, this is generally also the type of publication right purchased by magazine publishers.
+In the vast majority of cases, first rights or exclusive online rights are all you need, and that’s what my advertised rates cover.

-Frankly, I charge more because my writing is worth it.
-Years of experience have taught me how to write effectively both for search engines as well as readers.
-As a webmaster and blogger myself, I’m in tune with the needs of my clients and their readers when it comes to business content on the Web.
+Frankly, I charge more because my writing, my subject matter expertise, and my grasp on SEO, PR, and underlying marketing fundamentals are worth it.
+Over 20 years of experience have taught me how to write effectively both for search engines as well as readers.
+As a small business owner, professional blogger, and broader web publisher and developer myself, I’m in tune with the needs of my clients and their readers when it comes to business content on the web.

-I have worked with a wide variety of clients including musicians, authors, webmasters, small and online business owners, marketing and SEO firms, nonprofits, and some larger corporate clients.
-However, my primary focus is working with independent professionals and small business owners on their business writing needs.
-You can review my testimonials to see what past clients have thought about my work.
+I’ve worked with a wide variety of clients including musicians, authors, athletes, small and online business owners, solopreneurs, webmasters, marketing and SEO firms, nonprofits, and some larger corporate clients.
+However, my primary focus is working with independent and creative professionals and small online business owners on their business writing needs.
+You can review my testimonials on my homepage to see what past clients have said about my work.